Presurgical Neural Energy Landscapes Predict Postoperative Working Memory Outcome After Brain Tumor Resection: Methods

 \subsection{Statistical Analyses and Predictive Modeling}

-After obtaining the energy landscape values, we conducted several statistical and machine learning analysis to evaluate the relationship between high-order energy values and the working memory outcome in brain tumor patients.
+After obtaining the energy landscape values, we conducted several statistical and machine learning analyses to evaluate the relationship between high-order energy values and the working memory outcome in brain tumor patients.